Yogaya-Inc/yogaya-cli/pre-installation.md

 Ensure all the APIs required for your project are enabled successfully.

-# Getting Started with Yogaya CLI
+## Next Step (Getting Started with Yogaya CLI)

 Once you have completed the pre-installation steps above, you can proceed to install and start using the Yogaya CLI.
-Refer to the **guide.md** for detailed instructions on installation and usage.
+Refer to the [guide.md](./guide.md) for detailed instructions on usage.